Infrared Portable Heaters: Safety, Efficiency & Buying Guide

 Because the heat is targeted, energy is used where it is actually needed rather than being wasted heating unused air.
 That is especially useful in offices with fluctuating occupancy, workshops, studios, meeting rooms and home offices.

-Learn more in our Infrared Heating Guide and compare available options in our Infrared Heating Panels Collection.
+Learn more in our Infrared Heating Guide and compare portable and fixed routes in the Portable Heaters User Guide. :contentReference[oaicite:2]{index=2}

 A good choice where you want a compact upright portable heater format rather than a wider panel-on-feet style.